Welcome to Peacock’s Performing Arts Center, we are glad you are here!

 Business Executive & Co-Owner

 Hi, my name is Chris Pinto.
-My wife Christy and I have been married for 9 years and have been blessed with two sons Carter and Collin.
+My wife Christy and I have been married since 2008 and have been blessed with two sons Carter and Collin.
 Prior to owning PPAC I spent 4 years as a Senior Program Director at The Family YMCA in Augusta, GA.
 My time there was focused on program development and achievement.
 I specialized in Youth and Family Development, Social Responsibility, and Healthy Living.
 Prior to working for the YMCA, I was an Assistant Manager for Dick’s Sporting Goods in Dallas, TX.

 My love for the Arts was cultivated from playing Tenor Saxophone at Feagin Mill Middle and all four years at Houston County High.
 I was in the Concert Symphonic 1 but my true love was performing in the Houston County High Jazz Band.
 I started a Praise and Worship band in college and played guitar with my wife and church friends.
 I received a degree in Business Administration in 2008 from Valdosta State University.